Founder and Director

 Research Assistant and Coordinator

-Mora Matassi is a Ph.D. student in Media, Technology and Society at Northwestern University.
+Mora Matassi is a Ph.D. candidate in Media, Technology and Society at Northwestern University.
 She holds an M.A. in Media, Technology, and Society (Northwestern University), an Ed.M. in Technology, Innovation, and Education (Harvard University), and a B.A. in Communication (Universidad de San Andrés).
 She is interested in the intersection between digital culture and computer-mediated communication.
 Mora has been research assistant at MIT and coordinator at the Center for the Study of Media and Society in Argentina.
 Her papers have appeared in New Media & Society, Journal of Computer-Mediated Communication, and El Profesional de la Información.
 She is currently working on the book manuscript Social Media Studies: Comparative Perspectives (joint with Pablo Boczkowski), under contract with the MIT Press.
 Mora has contributed to CNN Radio Argentina and co-produced/hosted a podcast with Revista Anfibia about self-tracking technologies.
 She was awarded with a Fulbright – Ministry of Education scholarship.